 Health and Insurance

-Insurance: Clients are advised to have comprehensive travel insurance including: medical evacuation; hospitalization & repatriation; baggage loss and loss of funds through cancellation or curtailment of package booked.
+Insurance: Clients are advised to have comprehensive travel insurance including medical evacuation; hospitalization & repatriation; baggage loss and loss of funds through cancellation or curtailment of the package booked.
 There are many exciting excursions and activities (with an element of risk) within Zambia, so medical insurance with repatriation is of paramount importance.

 Malaria: Zambia is a high-risk malaria area.
 All visitors must take appropriate prophylactics to prevent them from contracting the disease, which is transmitted by infected mosquitoes.
 Consult your medical practitioner.
 It is important to adhere strictly to the dosages, especially for the four to six weeks after their stay in Africa.